elmunoz42/admin-theme-and-tools/README.md

 ### Goals: ###

-- To create an options page where you can set which plugins (if at all) you want to auto update.
+- A settings page per plugin dev tutorial adding field for GDS dashboard link for embed.
+- Style login page with logo option.
+- Add menu links to media library, backupbuddy, litespeed, wpmigrate db, query monitor, GDS dashboard, and plugins page.
+- Page for Google Data Studio dashboard
+- Function for displaying queries as tables
+- Activate dev plugins with confirmation popup and deactivate automatically.
+- Tell devs if another admin is onsite.
+- Expand debugging functions.
-- To create an idle functionality where a popup comes up and checks if you are still working otherwise it deactivates the dev plugins.
+- Idle functionality where a popup comes up and checks if you are still working otherwise it deactivates the dev plugins.

 ### Known Issues: ###